About Gambling Addiction

 The following screener from Gamblers Anonymous can help determine whether someone is or is becoming gambling dependent.
 Please answer all 20 questions.

 For help understanding these results, please call us at (513) 381-6672 and we can confidentially discuss opportunities and options based on the patient’s need.
-Or click here to email us in the strictest confidence.
+Or click here to request confidential contact.

 Spotting the Signs